 There will be more advantages and disadvantages as part of your individual situation.
 Sit down and make a list of what they are for you – this will help you through this period.

 Whatever the reasons are, think about the advantages and disadvantages carefully and don’t rush a decision.
-It may be advisable to try mediation or couples counseling as part of your separation or to come to a joint decision and to support each other in dealing with this life transition.
+It may be advisable to try mediation or couples counselling as part of your separation or to come to a joint decision and support each other in dealing with this life transition.